ianjohnson757/odin-recipes/README.md

 	I just finished the HTML portion of this project.
 I encountered lots of issues with linking files, certain codes, and structures.
 This was a wonderful learning experience.
-I feel so much more comfortable already and I’m looking forward to the next chapter.
+I feel so much more comfortable already and I'm looking forward to the next chapter.